nasa/oceandata-notebooks/README.md

 > - Edit notebooks in JupyterLab so Jupytext can do its magic.
 > - Create new notebooks by copying `COPYME.ipynb` into the `notebooks` folder.
 > - When you first clone this repository, the `notebooks` folder will not exist!
+> - Run the Jupytext cell below to create the `notebooks` folder or any new notebooks.

 Keeping notebooks in a code repository is tough for collaboration and curation because notebooks contain large, binary outputs and metadata that frequently changes.
 This repository uses [Jupytext] to keep notebooks (.ipynb) paired with markdown files (.md).